tuvus/iowa-systems/README.md

 Using the Simulation
 --------------------
 The top right corner displays each of the species colors and how many organisms are alive.
-It does not count seeds while displaying plant species.
+Plant Species that have seeds show the number of seeds that they have in parenthesis beside the ogranism number.

 #### Manipulating the Simulation Camera
 These keys on your keyboard can be pressed to look around the 3D Earth.
-* The W, A, S, D keys controll the camera's movement around the Earth.
+* The W, A, S, D or the Arrow keys to controll the camera's movement around the Earth.
-* The Q, E keys controll the camera's rotation.
+* The Q, E or pageup, pagedown keys controll the camera's rotation.
 * Scrolling in or out will zoom the camera relative to the Earth.

+To move the camera using only the mouse click the buttons in the bottom right corner.
+* The Bottom-Left, Center and Bottom-Right arrow buttons controll the camera's movent.
+* The Top-Left and TopRight arrow buttons controll the camera's Rotation.
+* Clicking and dragging the circle on the slider above the arrow buttons will controll zooming the camera.

 #### Controlling the Simulation Speed
 To change the simulation speed you can either click the three buttons in the top left corner or use their hotkeys.